quickwit-oss/tantivy/ARCHITECTURE.md

 To make it possible, it is possible to specify in the schema that a field should store positions in addition to being indexed.

 The token positions of all of the terms are then stored in a separate file with the extension `.pos`.
 The [TermInfo](src/postings/term_info.rs) gives an offset (expressed in position this time) in this file.
-As we iterate throught the docset, we advance the position reader by the number of term frequencies of the current document.
+As we iterate through the docset, we advance the position reader by the number of term frequencies of the current document.

 ## [fieldnorms/](src/fieldnorms): Here is my doc, how many tokens in this field?